ilanschnell/bitarray/README.rst

 This module provides an object type which efficiently represents an array of booleans.
 Bitarrays are sequence types and behave very much like usual lists.
-Eight bits are represented by one byte in contiguous block of memory.
+Eight bits are represented by one byte in a contiguous block of memory.
 The user can select between two representations; little-endian and big-endian.
 Most of the functionality is implemented in C.
 Methods for accessing the machine representation are provided.